danchoi/vmail/README.markdown

 ## vmail file byproducts

-vmail generates a few file byproducts when it is running.
-It generates a temporary `vmailbuffer` file in the current directory to hold the message list.
-This should get deleted automatically when vmail quits.
+vmail generates a few files in the current directory when it is running:

+* `vmailbuffer` holds the message list.
+This file should get deleted automatically when vmail quits.

+* `current_message.txt` holds the current message being shown.
+Not deleted on quit.

-vmail also creates a `compose_message.txt` file if you save the buffer for a new message.  vmail creates a `vmail-htmlpart.html` file in the current directory if you open an HTML mail part from vmail.
+* `compose_message.txt` is created if you save the buffer for a new message.
+Not deleted on quit.

+* `part.html` is created if you open an HTML mail part from vmail.

 Finally, vmail logs output to a `vmail.log` file which it creates in the current directory.
 You can tail this file in a separate terminal window to see